The next Motheread/Fatheread Institute is Aug. 19, 20 and 21 in Grand Junction.

 Where and When

 Thanks to our Social Innovation Fund grant award from Mile High United Way, with matching funds from Motheread/Fatheread Colorado's other important supporters, we are able to pay tuition and travel costs for educators to attend the institutes and provide starter sets of Motheread books.
-Contact us for upcoming trainings, or you may set your own date for your staff in your community.
-303.894.7951, or firstname.lastname@example.org .
+For information about upcoming trainings, or to set your own date for your staff in your community, contact Vera Atilano at 303.894.7951 x12 or firstname.lastname@example.org .

 Endorsements for Motheread/Fatheread Colorado